learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 Now that's a lot of data here and you might have a hard time digesting all of that in one go.
 But why stop there?
-We have more data in our dataset that we could break up using some other cool features of ggplot.
+We have more data in our data set that we could break up using some other cool features of ggplot.

 For example, we also have data on what day each transaction took place.
 If we wanted to make separate plots for each day, we can use the `facet_wrap()` functionality for that